-Which hospitals are getting extra funding?
+Which hospitals are getting the support:

 Boris Johnson said “The NHS is always there for us – free at the point of use for everyone in the country.
 With our doctors and nurses working tirelessly day in day out, this treasured institution truly showcases the very best of Britain”.